nuxt/vercel-builder/README.md

 ```

 You can also include a `tsconfig.vercel.json` file alongside your `tsconfig.json` file.
 The `compilerOptions` from those files, along with any `tscOptions` passed through vercel.json, will be merged and the resulting options used to compile your `nuxt.config.ts`, local modules and serverMiddleware.

+### `memory`
+- Type: `Number`

+Pass this option if you need to customize the default memory limit of the serverless function that renders your pages.

+### `maxDuration`
+- Type: `Number`

+Pass this option if you need to customize the max duration of the serverless function that renders your pages.

 ## Technical details